Billing

 Private models

-Unlike public models, most private models (with the exception of fast booting models) run on dedicated hardware and you don’t have to share a queue with anyone else.
+Unlike public models, most private models (with the exception of fast booting fine-tunes) run on dedicated hardware and you don’t have to share a queue with anyone else.
 This means you pay for all the time instances of the model are online: the time they spend setting up; the time they spend idle, waiting for requests; and the time they spend active, processing your requests.

 As with public models, if you would like more control over how a private model is run, you can use a deployment.

-Fast booting models
+Fast booting fine-tunes

 Sometimes, we’re able to optimize how a trained model is run so it boots fast.
-This works by using a common, shared pool of hardware running the base model.
+This works by using a common, shared pool of hardware running a base model.
 In these cases, we only ever charge you for the time the model is active and processing your requests, regardless of whether or not it’s public or private.

 Deployments

 Deployments are a feature that allow you to, among other things, control the hardware and scaling parameters of any model.
-Like with private models, we charge for deployment all the time deployment instances are online: the time they spend setting up; the time they spend idle, waiting for requests; and the time they spend active, processing your requests.
+Like with private models, we charge for all the time deployment instances are online: the time they spend setting up; the time they spend idle, waiting for requests; and the time they spend active, processing your requests.

 In addition to the benefits of having a stable endpoint and graceful rollouts of versions, you might want to use a deployment if, for example:

-• you want to configure a public model owned by someone else to run on different hardware
+- you want to configure a public model owned by someone else to run on different hardware

-• you have steady use of a model and want to avoid being impacted by other customers using it
+- you have steady use of a model and want to avoid being impacted by other customers using it

-• you know your expected request rate and want to avoid cold boots
+- you know your expected request rate and want to avoid cold boots

-• you have a private model with a consistent, predictable request rate
+- you have a private model with a consistent, predictable request rate

 Note that well-tuned deployments are usually only marginally more expensive than public models, because, despite paying for setup and idle time for deployment instances, when configured correctly, they should only be setting up or idle for a fraction of the time they’re active.